 • To make full-size muffins, bake for 16-18 minutes or until a cake tester inserted into the center comes out cleanly.

-• Gluten-free: Use cup-for-cup gluten-free flour blend.
+• Gluten-free: Use a cup-for-cup gluten-free flour blend.

 • Dairy-free: Use nondairy milk.